Easy Homemade Recipes

 You can skip the churning all together and just place this torrone nougat ice cream in the freezer to set.

-And for those of you that do have an ice cream maker, you can finish with the churning process and then store it in the freezer like you usually do.
+And for those of you that do have an ice cream maker, you can finish the ice cream recipe with the churning process and then store it in the freezer like you usually do.

 The basic difference is milk!